 Still haunted by his past, Tommy Jarvis - who, as a child, killed Jason Voorhees - wonders if the serial killer is connected to a series of brutal murders occurring in and around the secluded halfway house where he now lives.

-One summer at Camp Crystal Lake, a group of young counselors begin to get ready to lead campers.
-Unfortunately for the former, someone isn't happy about what's going on in the camp and enjoys playing kill the counselor.
+One summer at Camp Crystal Lake, a group of young counselors get ready to lead campers.
+Unfortunately, someone isn't happy about what's going on in the camp and enjoys playing Kill the Counselor.
 As bodies fall to the ground in the camp, no one is safe.Written by

 Was this review helpful to you?